Can You Build Credit History Without a Credit Card?

 - Return to point #1

-Building credit history or impacting your credit score is not achieved using tricks, hacks, or shortcuts.
-You need to rely on proven and reliable methods of impacting credit, efficiently and incrementally.
+Building credit history or impacting your credit score isn’t done using hacks or shortcuts.
+You need to rely on proven and reliable methods of impacting credit efficiently and over time.
 You can’t fix things overnight, but if you can start doing the right things right now, your actions may pay off.

-Note: Please remember that no single one of the things we’re about to discuss will necessarily impact your credit score by itself.
-Your credit score is extremely dynamic and complex, so you need to do a series of right things to build it, not just one good thing.
+Remember that no single one of the things we’re about to discuss will necessarily impact your credit score by itself.
+Your credit score is dynamic and complex, so you need to keep up with a lot of different good financial habits to have a chance of impacting your score.

 So, make sure everything on your report is accurate.
 And if it’s not, make sure you dispute it[1].